Chocolate Chip Layer Cake

 Because this buttercream has texture from the chocolate chips, it won’t spread on perfectly smooth.

 My best tip for this frosting is to make sure it’s not too cold before spreading!
-Make sure your butter is room temperature before using.
+Make sure your butter is at room temperature before using it.

 Assembling a Layer Cake